Alienware lifts the lid on its 2023 laptops

-(Pocket-lint) - Alienware has unveiled its 2023 laptop lineup at CES.
+Alienware has unveiled its 2023 laptop lineup at CES.

 This time around, the brand has done away with its typical 15 and 17-inch models, in favour of 14, 16 and 18-inch variants.